What is DGT?

 Has DGT been validated?

-There are now more than 600 scientific publications on DGT.
+There are now more than 1000 scientific publications on DGT.
 Scientists throughout the world have confirmed that DGT works for a wide range of substances, and there is now a comprehensive, validated theory on exactly what it measures in different media.
-With the level of research investment the performance capabilities and strengths and weakness of DGT are very well known.
+With this level of research investment, the performance capabilities and strengths and weakness of DGT are very well known.

 Use in Water

 In its routine form, DGT measures all solution species that are labile (available to biota).
 This includes all inorganic species in true solution and most organic complexes.
-It does not measure metals that are incorporated inside mineral particles and are therefore inert or unreactive.
-DGT measurements agree well with comparable methods such as voltammetry.
-By using different types of gel for the diffusive layer the small, usually inorganic, metal species in solution can be measured separately from larger species, which are usually those complexed with organic substances.
+It does not measure substances that are incorporated inside mineral particles and are therefore inert or unreactive.
+These properties make DGT passive samplers an ideal choice for monitoring water quality.
+In more advanced studies, DGT has been used as a chemical speciation tool and to investigate kinetic process.

 - Independent of flow (above a low threshold flow), pH and ionic strength